 The European School Survey Project on Alcohol and Other Drugs (ESPAD) has been conducted regularly in Denmark since 1995 among students aged 15–16.
-Trends show that lifetime prevalence of illicit drugs increased between 1995 and 1999, stabilised between 1999 and 2003, and in 2007 showed a slight yet significant increase.
+Trends show that lifetime prevalence of illicit drug use increased between 1995 and 1999, stabilised between 1999 and 2003, and in 2007 showed a slight yet significant increase.
 However, the most recent study from 2011 indicates a significant reduction in lifetime prevalence rates for the most common illicit drugs among 15- to 16-year-olds.
-The lifetime prevalence of cannabis use in 2011 was 18 % (23 % in 2003; 25 % in 2007), amphetamines was 2 % (4 % in 2003; 5 % in 2007), cocaine was 2 % (2 % in 2003; 3 % in 2007) and ecstasy was 1 % (2 % in 2003; 5 % in 2007).
+In 2011 the lifetime prevalence of cannabis use was 18 % (23 % in 2003; 25 % in 2007), amphetamines was 2 % (4 % in 2003; 5 % in 2007), cocaine was 2 % (2 % in 2003; 3 % in 2007) and ecstasy was 1 % (2 % in 2003; 5 % in 2007).
 Inhalants were the second most reported substance used, at 4 %, and a decline in lifetime prevalence rates was also noted in 2011 (8 % in 2003; 6 % in 2007).
 In general, more males than females had tried cannabis and amphetamines, while as many males as females reported ever having tried cocaine and heroin; however, ecstasy and hallucinogens had been tried by more females than males.

 In Denmark, drug prevention is situated within wider comprehensive measures, implemented by various actors, that aim to enhance mental health and overall well-being through minimising inequalities among different social groups.

 There are also no fixed national guidelines on the form, content and scope of interventions for school-based prevention; however, municipalities usually recommend several interventions for implementation.
 These subjects are very often taught in grades 6 to 9, with the individual teacher organising the lesson.
 Municipality alcohol and drug counsellors support this work, to a certain extent.
 The publication Drugs out of town provides further guidance to schools on how to formulate alcohol and drug preventive policies in schools, enhance cross-sectoral cooperation between schools, administration and the police and deliver evidence-based interventions.
-The Health and Medicines Authority supplies teachers and schools with further information materials to be used in educational processes and in work with parents.
+The National Health Authority supplies teachers and schools with further information materials to be used in educational processes and in work with parents.

-In order to reach those who experiment with drugs, and those who are hard to reach, several web-based services are available in Denmark. www.netstof.dk is an internet based portal for young people seeking information and advice on alcohol, cannabis and other drugs.
+In order to reach those who experiment with drugs, and those who are hard to reach, several web-based services are available in Denmark. www.netstof.dk is an internet-based portal for young people seeking information and advice on alcohol, cannabis and other drugs.
 SMASH, a short message service (SMS)-based prevention initiative, has been developed as an anonymous support and counselling project for young cannabis users, to provide harm reduction, information and support in relation to stopping cannabis smoking.
 Following evaluation, the project is now running in 27 municipalities.

 In the area of indicated prevention, Copenhagen established a prevention and early detection centre, U-Turn, which offers services to drug (mainly cannabis) users under the age of 25.
 The U-Turn model has been extended to six other municipalities and targets young people in vocational education settings who have drug use problems that do not require treatment interventions.

-Up to 2012 the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) defined problem drug use as injecting drug use (IDU) or long duration/regular use of opiates, cocaine and/or amphetamines.
+Up to 2012 the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) defined problem drug use as injecting drug use or long duration/regular use of opiates, cocaine and/or amphetamines.
 However, in 2012 a new definition of ‘high-risk drug use’ was adopted.
 The new definition includes ‘problem drug use’, but is broader (mainly in its inclusion of high-risk use of more substances).
 Details are available here.

 The latest estimate of the number of problem drug users in Denmark was carried out in 2009, applying the capture–recapture method and including two data sources, the National Registry of Patients and the National Register of Drug Users Undergoing Treatment.
 Problem drug users were defined as those reporting persistent use of illicit drugs, including cannabis, which leads to physical, psychological and social consequences.
 The total number of problem drug users was estimated at 33 074 (sensitivity interval: 31 151–34 997), which corresponds to a rate of 9.12 per 1 000 population aged 15–64 (sensitivity interval: 8.59–9.65).
-Compared to the estimates from 2001, 2003 and 2005, the number of problem drug users appears to be increasing.
+Compared to the estimates from 2001, 2003 and 2005, the number of problem drug users appeared to be increasing.

 Based on the general population survey, it is estimated that about 0.4 % of the Danish population aged 15–64 used cannabis daily or almost daily in 2013.
 The latest capture–recapture estimate suggested that there were about 10 900 problem cannabis users in 2009.